-Moshier Law Group is available to help you to resolve your legal matters so you can get the best possible outcome.
+Moshier Law is available to help you to resolve your legal matters so you can get the best possible outcome.
 Contact us today to arrange an initial consultation in person or by phone.

-If you are searching for collaborative divorce lawyers in Arizona, Moshier Law Group can help!
-Formally trained in the collaborative process, Moshier Law Group can help with divorce mediation and collaborative divorce in Phoenix, Scottsdale, and surrounding cities
+If you are searching for collaborative divorce lawyers in Arizona, Moshier Law can help!
+Formally trained in the collaborative process, Moshier Law can help with divorce mediation and collaborative divorce in Phoenix, Scottsdale, and surrounding cities

 What Is Collaborative Divorce In Arizona?

 Known also as collaborative law, collaborative divorce is a legal process that allows a couple who have made the decision to terminate their marriage in a collaborative manner with a team of family law professionals with the purpose of achieving a settlements that meet the needs of both parties and their children with the need or the threat of litigation.